attrayadas/springboot-kafka-producer/README.md

 #### Start the ZooKeeper service

-Open a terminal and navigate to the Kafka directory.
+Open a terminal and navigate to the Kafka directory and start the ZooKeeper service:
 ```bash
 .\bin\windows\zookeeper-server-start.bat .\config\zookeeper.properties
 ```